Work-Portfolio/quicksort_analysis/README.md

 # quicksort_analysis

-Analysis of limiting the amount of recursive calls of Quick sort with different sized arrays and finishing sorting with insertion sort
+Time analysis of limiting the amount of recursive calls of Quick sort with different sized arrays and finishing sorting with insertion sort.
+The data was written into a CSV file and loaded into Apple's Numbers program to display data with tables and graphs.
+NOTE: PDF export of this file did not completely render, best viewed with Numbers

-Zach Rooney
-CS 1C

-rooneyz-project09

 Brief description of submitted files: